Edouard Rolin-Jaequemyns

 Edouard Gustave Marie Rolin-Jaequemyns (1863–1936) was a Belgian jurist, diplomat and politician.
 He served as Belgian Minister of the Interior between 1925 and 1926, as a member of the Permanent Court of Arbitration between 1928 and 1930, and as a judge at the Permanent Court of International Justice between 1931 and 1936.
-He was the son of Gustave Rolin-Jaequemyns.
+He was the son of Gustave Rolin-Jaequemyns and the cousin of Henri Rolin.